 Pick Matching Bins and Baskets

 Make use of open shelving to stash away laundry essentials like towels, detergent, and clothes pins.
 Opt for baskets and bins that are complementary in color to make this storage space look artful and cohesive.Continue to 2 of 18 below.

 Clear bins make it easy to see everything you have on hand so that you can grab it in a pinch.
 Don't hesitate to utilize lazy Susan organizers in your laundry room—they can make a great home for detergents and sprays of all kinds.Continue to 3 of 18 below.

 03 of 18

 Make use of that blank wall in your laundry room by installing floor-to-ceiling shelves that you can use to store laundry supplies and cleaning supplies.
 Clear out that under-sink cabinet once and for all and store your sprays and soaps where you can actually see them.Continue to 4 of 18 below.

 Get rid of unsightly bottles and boxes and decant your essentials to make your space more aesthetically pleasing.
 Opting for clear bins with labels, as seen here, ensures that your laundry space is still ultra functional.Continue to 5 of 18 below.

 Use trays and baskets to keep your folding area contained and free of clutter.
 By no means does this space need to be spotless, but proper organization tools will ensure your necessities are looking nice and neat.Continue to 6 of 18 below.

 06 of 18

 If you have space above your washer, make the most of it and hang some open shelving.
-Various labeled storage baskets are your best friend here!Continue to 7 of 18 below.
+Various labeled storage baskets are your best friends here!Continue to 7 of 18 below.

 07 of 18